QilongZhang/srswiki/v2_EN_FFMPEG.md

 }
 ```

-The config above will output pure audio in aac codec.
+The configuration above will output pure audio in the aac codec.

-## Other Transcode Config
+## Other Transcoding Configuration

-There are lots of vhost in conf/full.conf for transcode, or refer to the FFMPEG:
+There are lots of vhost in conf/full.conf for transcoding, or refer to FFMPEG:
 * mirror.transcode.srs.com
 * drawtext.transcode.srs.com
 * crop.transcode.srs.com